dreamfactorysoftware/dreamfactory-book-v2/content/en/docs/Installing and Configuring DreamFactory/A Installing DreamFactory on Windows Server/_index.md

 `php artisan df:env`

-The installer will ask which type database should hold the DreamFactory system information.
+The installer will ask which type of database should hold the DreamFactory system information.
 Sqlite is the easiest to get going the fastest, however multiple databases are supported.
 Choose a database that fits your needs and your use case.

 When selecting a database name and user, we typically recommend "dreamfactory" and "dfadmin" respectively.
 However, these can be whatever you'd like.
 The user will need full permissions on that database.

 > A note about system databases:
 >> The DreamFactory system database holds all of the configurations for your instance.
 Backups of this database are highly recommended when in production.
 You can also use a utility like `mysql dump` to pull down and later recreate the system database on another instance.
-This and the `.env` file will preserve all DreamFactory confugurations.
+This and the `.env` file will preserve all DreamFactory configurations.

 Once the command finishes, run the setup command: